 Fake Accounts Scam

 Scammers pose as premium girls on OnlyFans so that people will spend money to view their photos.
+They go on dating sites, such as Hinge or OkCupid, to advertise their services on OnlyFans.
 However, they are stealing another girl’s pictures and saying that it’s theirs for free money.
+They will even ask you to pay them in gift cards or PayPal to get the content you desire!
 Some scammers even promise to post pictures and never do, taking your money without anything in return.

 False Promises Scam